aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ```

 See: [Monitoring Using CloudWatch Metrics](https://docs.aws.amazon.com/firehose/latest/dev/monitoring-with-cloudwatch-metrics.html)
-in the *Firehose Developer Guide*.
+in the *Kinesis Data Firehose Developer Guide*.

 ## Compression

-Firehose can automatically compress your data when it is delivered to S3 as either a final
+Your data can automatically be compressed when it is delivered to S3 as either a final or
-or an intermediary/backup destination.
+an intermediary/backup destination.
 Supported compression formats are: gzip, Snappy,
 Hadoop-compatible Snappy, and ZIP, except for Redshift destinations, where Snappy
 (regardless of Hadoop-compatibility) and ZIP are not supported.
 By default, data is
 delivered to S3 without compression.